Social Services Manager

 10. Represent the Tribe in court regarding the best interest of the Indian Child.

 11. Shall provide after hour and weekend coverage for intake and coordination of services.
-In addition the on-call worker may provide after-hour checks on families with whom the department is already proving services.
+In addition the on-call worker may provide after-hours checks on families with whom the department is already providing services.

-12. Will be an on-call rotating schedule for the Emergency Youth Shelter and Social Services.
+12. Will be on an on-call rotating schedule for the Emergency Youth Shelter and Social Services..

 14. Establishes operating and administrative procedures to assure efficient program operation and compliance with all contractual terms, conditions and obligations.

-15. Controls and coordinates operations and activities an approved action plans for the Department.
+15. Controls and coordinates operations and activities and approved action plans for the Department.

 19. Plan and promote cooperative services with other tribal departments and programs.

-20. Other job duties as assigned by supervisor.
+20. Other job related duties as assigned by the supervisor.

-1. Must have a Bachelor’s Degree in Social Work or related field and (2) years of experience in the delivery of human services with direct client services ;or
+1. Must have a Bachelor’s Degree in Social Work or related field and (two) 2 year of experience in the delivery of human services with direct client services; or

-2. Must have an Associates Degree in Social Work or related field and (4) years of experience in the delivery of human services with direct services; of
+2. Must have an Associate’s Degree in Social Work or related field and (four) 4 years of experience in the delivery of human services with direct client services; or

 QUALIFICATION REQUIREMENTS